josephGZC/binary_atmospheric_nucleation/README.md

 A knowledge gap exists in understanding the behavior of gas nucleation and growth, the critical initial steps in aerosol formation.

 ### Objectives
-* Describe the geometric shape of binary clusters
+* Describe the geometric shape of binary clusters.
-* Determine the composition of binary clusters
+* Determine the composition of binary clusters.
-* Determine the ordering of binary clusters
+* Determine the ordering of binary clusters.

 ### Methods
-Simulate the following binary mixtures
+Simulate the following binary mixtures,
 * nonane/1-butanol
      * hydrophobic/ampiphilic
      * minimal miscibility gap, corresponds to excellent mixing